Anthony Chebatoris

-Anthony "Tony" Chebatoris (May 10, 1898 – July 8, 1938) was a Russian-born bank robber and convicted murderer who is the only person to be executed in the U.S. state of Michigan since it gained statehood in 1837.
-Although Michigan abolished the death penalty for murder in 1847, Chebatoris was tried under the new Federal Bank Robbery Act of 1934, which made bank robbery and its related offenses federal crimes, beyond state jurisdiction.
+Anthony Chebatoris (May 10, 1898 – July 8, 1938) was a Russian-born bank robber and convicted murderer who is the only person to be executed in the U.S. state of Michigan since it gained statehood in 1837.
+Although Michigan abolished capital punishment for murder in 1847, Chebatoris was tried under the new Federal Bank Robbery Act of 1934, which made bank robbery and its related offenses federal crimes, beyond state jurisdiction.

 With another new federal law requiring Chebatoris's execution to take place in Michigan, governor Frank Murphy, citing Michigan's longstanding "civilized record" of not inflicting capital punishment within its borders, petitioned President Franklin D. Roosevelt to commute Chebatoris's sentence to life in prison.
-With no legal basis to do so, Roosevelt refused, and Chebatoris was subsequently hanged at Federal Correctional Institution, Milan, a federal prison near Milan, Michigan.
+After Assistant Attorney General Joseph B. Keenan said there no were no extenuating circumstances warranting leniency, Roosevelt refused.
+Chebatoris was subsequently hanged at Federal Correctional Institution, Milan, a federal prison near Milan, Michigan in 1938.

 Early life

-Anthony Chebatoris was born on May 10, 1898 in the Suwałki Governorate of the Russian Empire, a predominantly Lithuanian area which lies in modern-day Poland.
+Anthony Chebatoris was born on May 10, 1898, in the Suwałki Governorate of the Russian Empire, a predominantly Lithuanian area which lies in modern-day Poland.
 His father, Michael Chebatoris (né Czebatorius) immigrated to the United States from Suwałki in advance of his wife Victoria and two sons in 1900.
 In 1902, the family settled in Treveskyn, an unincorporated area of South Fayette Township, Pennsylvania, where Michael worked as a coal miner and the family eventually grew to seven children.

 Chebatoris attended school through the eighth grade and worked as a laborer before moving to Detroit in 1919, where he found employment as a chauffeur.
 On March 30, 1920, he married 17-year-old Catherine Boyd, who was four months pregnant with their daughter Vera.
 On July 20, 1920, Chebatoris was convicted of armed robbery of a Packard cashier in Detroit and faced a maximum sentence of twenty years behind bars, but was paroled after serving six-and-a-half years at Jackson State Prison.
 In 1927, he was arrested for violating the Dyer Act in Louisville, Kentucky, and was re-imprisoned at Jackson to serve his full sentence for armed robbery.
 In 1928, Chebatoris and fellow inmate John "Jack" Gracey conspired to escape from Jackson and were consequently transferred to Marquette Branch Prison in Michigan's Upper Peninsula.
 Chebatoris was released from prison in December 1935 and moved back to his hometown of Treveskyn, Pennsylvania, where he was quickly sought by police in Washington County on suspicion of burglary and assault.

 By 1937, Chebatoris had spent fifteen of his previous seventeen years incarcerated.
 He had not seen his wife since 1920 and had never met his daughter.
 He had moved back to Detroit and become reacquainted with fellow ex-convict Jack Gracey, who lived in nearby Hamtramck and was formulating plans for a bank robbery.